Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Background in ODE modeling and diffusion

-To model swarm collective behavior using Ordinary Differential Equations (ODEs), we consider the individual robot Finite State Machine (FSM) (\cref{fig:fsm}); our FSM is identical to previous work~\cite{Lerman2001,Lerman2002}.
+To model swarm collective behavior using ODEs, we consider the individual robot Finite State Machine (FSM) (\cref{fig:fsm}).
+Our FSM is identical to previous work~\citep{Lerman2001,Lerman2002}.
 Each state maps directly to a single robot behavior or a set/sequence of robot behaviors which together make up the robot controller for executing a foraging task.
-It is a coarse-grained model of robot behavior, which omits controller details such as sensing and actuation and contains the \emph{minimum} number of states needed to describe the system dynamics for the foraging problem.
-Such an approach is generally more mathematically tractable, and if the results of the analysis do not sufficiently agree with the observed collective behavior, additional states can be added (see~\cite{Lerman2002} for examples of model refinement by adding states).
+It is a coarse-grained model of robot behavior, which omits controller details such as sensing and actuation and contains the \emph{minimum} number of states needed to describe the system dynamics for the problem.
+Such an approach is generally more mathematically tractable.
+If the results of the analysis do not sufficiently agree with the observed collective behavior, other states can be added~\citep{Lerman2002}.

-Another benefit of the ODE modeling approach is that each of the states in~\cref{fig:fsm} maps directly to an ODE describing this change, with the transition rates for states become the ODE terms, and all ODEs can therefore be directly written down from robot control algorithm characteristics.
-We refer the reader to~\cite{Lerman2001,VanKampen2007} for the theoretical underpinnings of the validity of this translation, which can be applied to any SR system, not just those engaged in a foraging task.
-The quantities modeled in~\cref{fig:fsm} are listed in~\cref{tab:ode-terms}, and the ODE model of these quantities from previous work~\cite{Lerman2001,Lerman2002} is summarized in~\cref{eqn:lerman-ode-searching,eqn:lerman-ode-homing,eqn:lerman-ode-avoiding,eqn:lerman-ode-blocks}.
+Another benefit of the ODE modeling approach is that each of the states in~\cref{fig:fsm} maps directly to an ODE describing this change, where the transition rates for states become the ODE terms, and all ODEs can therefore be directly written down from robot control algorithm characteristics.
+We refer the reader to~\citep{Lerman2001,VanKampen2007} for the theoretical underpinnings of the validity of this translation, which can be applied to any SR system, not just those doing a foraging task.
+The quantities modeled in~\cref{fig:fsm} are listed in~\cref{tab:ode-terms}, and the ODE model of these quantities from previous work~\citep{Lerman2001,Lerman2002} is summarized in~\cref{eqn:lerman-ode-searching,eqn:lerman-ode-homing,eqn:lerman-ode-avoiding,eqn:lerman-ode-blocks}.
 In our model, shown later in Section~\ref{ssec:method-ode}, we simplify the original equations and replace some parameters with mathematical derivations.

+\cref{eqn:lerman-ode-searching} describes the change in the number of robots in the searching state, which decreases as searching robots pickup blocks or encounter other robots and switch to collision avoidance.